-The elbow includes three bones, the humerus of the upper arm and the radius and ulna of the lower arm.
+The elbow includes 3 bones, the humerus of the upper arm, and the radius and ulna of the lower arm.
 The bottom portion of the upper arm bone sits in a groove in the ulna.
 The end of the radius lies against the end of the upper arm bone and allows the forearm to rotate.
 A series of ligaments connects the bones and keeps them in place during movement.

 An elbow dislocation occurs when the bones are pulled out of place.
 It often involves damage to the ligaments and sometimes damage to the bones.
 A dislocation will make certain movements impossible.